uPortal-Project/uPortal/assembly/quickstart/README.txt

 Notes
 --------------------------------------------------------------------------------
 -The uPortal source code is included with this distribution.
-A seperate build.xml exists in the @uportal.name@ directory that provides Ant targets to deploy changes made to the included uPortal source to the quickstart tomcat instance.
+A separate build.xml exists in the @uportal.name@ directory that provides Ant targets to deploy changes made to the included uPortal source to the quickstart tomcat instance.
 To run Ant targets for the included uPortal source code cd into the